By Steven Neff, Rock At Night Orlando Correspondent

 With the passing of this space of time, the band has undergone its own evolutionary process, climaxing with the addition of metal goddess frontwoman Floor Jansen and pipes extraordinaire Troy Donockley; who, with founding members Tuomas Holopainen and Emppu Vuorinen, bass player and vocalist Marco Hietala, and drummer Kai Hahto; have written another chapter in the Nightwish saga known as “Endless Forms Most Beautiful”.

 And so we begin our “Chronicles” series, an extended road tour coverage where we attempt to bring the energy of the symphonic metal splendor that is Nightwish.
-Our tour coverage alone spanned 4,000 miles and twelve states in just one week, making us realize that we’ll need our own tour bus in the future.
+Our tour coverage alone spanned 4,000 miles and twelve states in just one week, making us realize that we’ll need our own tour bus in the future, but not until we insure it with somewhere like zebra auto insurance so we know for definite that we are protected and covered should any accidents happen during our road trip.

 The Chronicles Of Nightwish is about six master musicians and a tour of six cities where a beloved band and its fans met in the middle for a warm, metal embrace; experiencing something very special that would have lasting effects on everyone who was there.
 I was there and had the pleasure of that experience.